cerfacs-globc/icclim/doc/source/references/icclim_index_api.rst

 icclim.index(), the main entry point
 ====================================

-Icclim has a main entry point with :func:`icclim.index`.
+icclim has a main entry point with :func:`icclim.index`.
 It is used to compute both ECA&D indices and user defined indices.
 There are quite a lot of options but for simple indices a few of them are needed.
 You may want to also have a look at our recipes in :ref:`how_to` to have an idea of how to use `icclim.index`.